BitcoinDesign/Guide/guide/payments/send.md

 parent: Payments
 permalink: /guide/payments/send/
 main_classes: -no-top-padding
-image: /assets/images/guide/payments/overview/page-overview.svg
+# image: /assets/images/guide/payments/send/header.svg
 ---

 # Sending bitcoin

 Sending bitcoin can be a very straight forward or complex flow in a bitcoin application.
-Users may be sending bitcoin to a known contact, moving it between their own wallets on different devices, or making a purchase through a [payment processor](https://bitcoin.design/guide/getting-started/software/#payment-processors).
+People may be sending bitcoin to a known contact, moving it between their own wallets on different devices, or making a purchase through a [payment processor](https://bitcoin.design/guide/getting-started/software/#payment-processors).

-Regardless of where the bitcoin is being sent, there are some basic configurations that an application needs to help the user with when creating a transaction:
+Regardless of where the bitcoin is being sent, there are some basic configurations that an application needs to help the sender with when creating a transaction:

 - **Amount** — How much to send
 - **Recipient address** — Where to send the bitcoin
 - **Coin selection** — Which coins/inputs to use (optional)
 - **Fee settings** — Prioritize fast confirmation or low cost (optional)

 The order of configuration for the payment can be tailored to your use case.
-For example, you may make users set the amount before the address is entered.
+For example, you may make the sender set the amount before the address is entered.

 ## Get the recipient address
 To send a payment on the Bitcoin blockchain we need the recipient's address.
 Since Bitcoin [addresses](https://bitcoin.design/guide/glossary/#address) are long and seemingly random, they are best shared by copying and pasting in plain text, as a [payment link](https://bitcoin.design/guide/foundations/wallet-interoperability/#payment-links), or as a scannable [QR Code](https://bitcoin.design/guide/foundations/wallet-interoperability/#qr-codes).